tlevine/horetu/docs/settings.rst

     def main(start = 0, stop = 1000, *, output = sys.stdout):
         pass

+*Even more problematic, the implementation is buggy at the moment;
+I'll probably change it so it actually works but is less amazing.*

 ``start`` and ``stop`` become positional arguments with the defaults of 0 and 1000, respectively.
 In Python, ``*`` tells us that the following keyword arguments must be addressed as keyword arguments, not as positional